Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 - He's knocked down 1.1 threes per game, or 9.4% of his team's makes from beyond the arc this season.

-- Defensively, the Heat are second in the league, conceding 109.8 points per contest.
+- The Heat concede 109.8 points per game, second-ranked in the NBA.

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat allow 41.9 rebounds per contest, ranking sixth in the NBA.

-- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.

-- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.
+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Bruce Brown vs. the Heat